Probing the equation of state of neutron stars with captured primordial black holes: Introduction

-The scenario where a PBH is captured into a NS is very interesting.
-During the mass growth of the PBH, the PBH drag takes the form of a Bondi accretion in the subsonic regime \citep{Genolini:2020ejw}.
-The Bondi accretion of the NS onto the PBH destroys the NS in a short time, so the observations of NSs can impose constraints on the abundance of PBHs in the mass range $10^{20}-10^{23}$ g \citep{Capela:2012jz,Capela:2013yf}.
-The effect of NS rotation and the viscosity of nuclear matter on the accretion and the spin evolution of PBHs were studied in \citep{Kouvaris:2013kra}.
-Using fully general relativistic simulations, it was found that PBHs inside NSs can obtain a non-negligible spin and induce differential rotation in the core of NSs \citep{East:2019dxt}.
-Assuming the NS structure is homogeneous and the motion of PBHs inside NSs is subsonic, it was shown that both the frequency and amplitude of the emitted GW are constant \citep{Genolini:2020ejw}.
-The orbital frequency and lifetime of a DM object on a circular orbit of radius $r$ inside a compact star are approximately $\nu=841\sqrt{\rho_c/(10^{14}\ \text{g\ cm}^{-3})}$ Hz and $T=68\left(M_\odot/m_D\right)\left(1 \text{m}^2/r^2\right)\left(3.3\text{ kHz}/f\right)^4$ h \citep{Horowitz:2019aim}, respectively.
-Thus, GWs from the oscillation of PBHs with masses $m_D\gtrsim10^{-8}\ M_\odot$ inside NSs with the central density $\rho_c\approx 10^{15}\ \text{g/cm}^{3}$ have typical frequency $f_\text{GW}=2\nu$ in the range 3-5 kHz, which are detectable by ground-based detectors \citep{Horowitz:2019aim}.
-By considering the Newtonian motion of a PBH inside a NS with the influence of dynamical friction of the NS medium, the drag force due to accretion, and the energy loss due to gravitational radiation, it was found that the inspiralling of PBHs with mass $\sim 10^{-5}M_\odot$ inside NSs at a distance of 10 kpc can be detected with Advanced LIGO \citep{Zou:2022wtp}.
+The hypothetical and speculative scenario in which a PBH is captured by an NS is quite intriguing \citep{Horowitz:2019aim,Zou:2022wtp,Baumgarte:2024mei,Baumgarte:2024buu,Baumgarte:2024iby,Baumgarte:2024ouj,Chen:2024qke}.
+During the rapid growth of the PBH, the PBH drag manifests as Bondi accretion in the subsonic regime \citep{Genolini:2020ejw}.
+The Bondi accretion of the NS onto the PBH leads to the destruction of the NS in a short time, meaning that observations of NSs can impose constraints on the abundance of PBHs in the mass range of $10^{20} 10^{23}$ g \citep{Capela:2012jz,Capela:2013yf}.
+The effects of NS rotation and the viscosity of nuclear matter on the accretion and spin evolution of PBHs were examined in \cite{Kouvaris:2013kra}.
+Using fully general relativistic simulations, it was found that PBHs inside NSs can acquire a nonnegligible spin and induce differential rotation in the NS core \citep{East:2019dxt}.
+Assuming a homogeneous NS structure and subsonic motion of PBHs inside NSs, it was shown that both the frequency and amplitude of the emitted GWs are constant \citep{Genolini:2020ejw}.
+The orbital frequency and lifetime of a DM object in a circular orbit of radius $r$ inside a compact star are approximately $\nu=841\sqrt{\rho_c/(10^{14}\ \text{g\ cm}^{-3})}$ Hz and $T=68\left(M_\odot/m_D\right)\left(1 \text{m}^2/r^2\right)\left(3.3\text{ kHz}/f\right)^4$ h \citep{Horowitz:2019aim}, respectively.
+Consequently, GWs from the oscillation of PBHs with masses $m_D\gtrsim10^{-8}\ M_\odot$ inside NSs with central density $\rho_c\approx 10^{15}\ \text{g/cm}^{3}$ exhibit typical frequencies $f_\text{GW}=2\nu$ in the range of 3--5 kHz, which are detectable by ground-based detectors \citep{Horowitz:2019aim}.
+By considering the Newtonian motion of a PBH inside an NS, accounting for the dynamical friction of the NS medium, the drag force due to accretion, and the energy loss from gravitational radiation, it was found that the inspiraling of PBHs with mass $\sim 10^{-5}M_\odot$ inside NSs at a distance of 10 kpc can be detected with Advanced LIGO \citep{Zou:2022wtp}.
+For eccentric orbits, the maximum amplitude of GWs emitted by PBHs captured inside NSs oscillates between the two polarizations, resulting in quasiperiodic GW beats due to orbital precession \citep{Baumgarte:2024mei,Baumgarte:2024buu,Baumgarte:2024iby,Baumgarte:2024ouj,Chen:2024qke}.